AS321654/Program-for-managing-the-records-of-quarantined-people/README.md

 ![image](https://user-images.githubusercontent.com/84185310/126742522-345cc287-ed4c-455f-a532-5a2ebe18567f.png)

 These are some variables used as per the user requirement.
-    Allotted Room number
+    Allotted Room number,
-    Name of the person
+    Name of the person,
-    Age of the person
+    Age of the person,
-    His Address
+    His Address,
-    Arrival date
+    Arrival date,
-    Coming from(place)
+    Coming from(place),
-    Where he was going to(place)
+    Where he was going to(place),
-    Discharged date
+    Discharged date.
 There are some functions too to perform certain operations (given below) as per the requirement of user.
-    For adding the new records
+    For adding the new records,
-    For deleting the records.
+    For deleting the records,
-    For displaying the entered records
+    For displaying the entered records,
-    For finding out vacant room numbers
+    For finding out vacant room numbers,
-    For finding out occupied room numbers
+    For finding out occupied room numbers,
-    For sorting of room numbers and to display sorted room numbers along with the name of person staying in it.
-    For searching a record
+    For sorting of room numbers and to display sorted room numbers along with the name of person staying in it, For searching a record.
 The available room numbers are 89 to 94.

 ![image](https://user-images.githubusercontent.com/84185310/126743275-87b50d67-e416-46da-8822-062996366cf9.png)